ARTICLE I MEMBERSHIP

 There shall be six (6) classes of membership in the Club and they are as follows:

-Ordinary Members shall be entitled to one vote per Ordinary Member.
-Ordinary Membership shall be restricted to persons who are owners and/or fanciers of purebred, registered Golden Retrievers; who agree to abide by the GRCC Constitution, its By-Laws and its Code of Ethics; who have completed one (1) calendar year as a Provisional Member in good standing and who have been granted Ordinary Membership status by the Board of Directors, and who are 16 years of age or over.
+Ordinary Membership shall be restricted to persons who are owners and/or fanciers of purebred, registered Golden Retrievers; who agree to abide by the GRCC Constitution, its By-Laws and its Code of Ethics; who have completed their full twelve (12) month period as a Provisional Member in good standing; who have been granted Ordinary Membership status by the Board of Directors, and who are 16 years of age or over.
 A joint-adult Ordinary Membership is available to two (2) members, age 16 years and over, who reside at the same address and meet the above criteria for Ordinary Membership.
-Each joint-adult Ordinary Member shall be entitled to all the privileges of Ordinary Membership.
+Each joint-adult Ordinary Member shall be entitled to one vote and all the privileges of Ordinary Membership.

 Provisional Members shall have no voting rights nor may they hold office.
 Provisional Membership shall be granted to persons who are 16 years of age or over at the time of applying for membership, are owners and/or fanciers of purebred, registered Golden Retrievers, and who have made application to join the Golden Retriever Club of Canada.
-Names of applicants will be published in the next available online newsletter following receipt of their membership application, and if any member of the GRCC has reason to believe that membership should not be granted, such members will have sixty (60) days to submit any objection in writing to the Membership Secretary, who will immediately submit the written objection to the Board of Directors.
-If no such objection is received within sixty (60) days, applicants will be granted Provisional Membership for a period of one (1) calendar year from the date of receipt of the 7 application for membership.
+Names of applicants will be published in the next available online newsletter following receipt of their membership application.
+If any member of the GRCC has reason to believe that membership should not be granted, such members will have sixty (60) days to submit any objection in writing or via email to the Membership Secretary, who will immediately submit the written objection to the Board of Directors.
+If no such objection is received within sixty (60) days, applicants will be granted Provisional Membership for a full twelve (12) month period from the date of receipt of the application for membership.
 Provisional Members are eligible for Club awards from the date of receipt of application for membership.
-Provisional Members must be willing to abide by the Constitution and By-Laws, and to honor the Code of Ethics of The Golden Retriever Club of Canada.
-The Provisional Member, upon completion of one (1) uninterrupted calendar year of membership, shall be reviewed by the Board of Directors for the status of Ordinary Membership.
+Provisional Members must be willing to abide by the Constitution and By-Laws, and to honour the Code of Ethics of The Golden Retriever Club of Canada.
+The Provisional Member, upon completion of their one (1) uninterrupted year of membership, shall be reviewed by the Board of Directors for the status of Ordinary Membership.
 A joint-adult Provisional Membership is available to two persons, age 16 years or older, who reside at the same address and meet the above criteria for Provisional Membership

-Life Membership may be awarded to persons who are or have been Ordinary Members and who have made outstanding contributions to the Club.
-The name of the proposed Life Member will be presented at the GRCC Annual General Meeting by the Board of Directors for a two-thirds (2/3) majority consent of the members present.
-All Life Members shall be free from payment of fees, subscriptions and assessments.
-Life members shall enjoy all the privileges of membership in the Club.
+Life Membership may be awarded to persons who are or have been Ordinary Members and who have made outstanding contributions to the GRCC.
+The name of the proposed Life Member will be presented at the GRCC Annual General Meeting (AGM) by the Board of Directors for a two-thirds (2/3) majority consent of the members present.
+All Life Members shall be free from payment of fees.
+Life members shall enjoy all the privileges of Ordinary membership in the Club.
+Any Life Member who passes on will automatically be transitioned to “Honourary Member”.

 Affiliate Club Membership is restricted to Canadian Golden Retriever breed clubs.
 Affiliate Club Membership shall carry no voting rights.